 The growth of a new class of proletarians threatens private property.
 The ruling class cannot allow them to have a say in society’s direction.
-Even the limited bourgeois democracy we have had is forced to give way to the dictatorship of the corporations.
+Even the limited bourgeois democracy we have had is being forced to give way to the dictatorship of the corporations.

 The ruling class can neither reverse the technology nor save the capitalist system.
 The world is now on a perpetual war footing.
+The U.S. military budget is being increased, and this is being paid for by the cutting of funds to meet the basic needs of the public.
 The economies and societies of the world are being militarized.
 Nuclear war is an ever-present danger.
 Ecological catastrophe is destroying the planet.
 The ruling class is forced to deal with the social results of profound inequality.
 The polarization of wealth and poverty has reached obscene proportions.
-Eighty-five people own as much wealth as the bottom half of the world’s population — 3.5 billion people.To control the growing upsurges taking place throughout the world, including the U.S., their tactics must be to go on the offensive against the people.
+Eighty-two percent of the wealth generated in 2017 went to the richest one percent of the global population, while the 3.7 billion people who make up the poorest half of the world saw no increase at all.
+Eighty two percent of the wealth generated in 2017 went to the richest one percent of the global population, while the 3.7 billion people who make up the poorest half of the world saw no increase at all.To control the growing upsurges taking place throughout the world, including the U.S., their tactic must be to go on the offensive against the people.
 They have to secure the ways and means of controlling them.

-This offensive — what we call the social face of fascism — is an admission of their weakness, not evidence of their strength.
+This offensive — what we call the social face of fascism — is an admission by the ruling class of their weakness, not evidence of their strength.
 It shows us that the ruling class is so weak that it has to turn to naked and open violence in order to enforce some element of social cohesion.

-New Class and the Dispossessed
+The New Class